saniaharmine/stats220/README.md

 A little about me:

-- I am undertaking a degree in Computer Science and Statistics
+- I am undertaking a degree in Computer Science and Statistics.
 - I am taking STATS 220 because I want to focus on dealing with data in a more hands-on way, complementing the theoretical knowledge I have gained thus far in my degree.
 - I am interested in learning about the tidyverse ecosystem as I get to explore new concepts related to a field I love: coding.